 This monster of a reporting process is never ending and it takes a lot of manual labor, a lot of time, and is never going to be completely accurate because of human error and also, the data was never designed to be combined.
 In fact, it was very purposefully designed to NOT play nicely with the data points from other platforms.

 So, how do we rectify this annoying and stress-inducing problem that we all seem to have?
 Well, in a “damn the man—save the empire” movement we could all invest in an Advertising Intelligence software to standardize our advertising data and then organize it in a way that makes sense to our own needs.
 Or, we can continue to wrestle pivot tables into submission and hope that we’re making the right decisions based on disparate data from platforms with their own agendas.

 The choice is yours, but our money is on Advertising Intelligence.

 Let's solve the data standardization problem together.

 Want to hear more about how wicked smart marketers aren’t allowing siloed platforms to inform their advertising tactics?

-Join us for our upcoming Rage Against the Data panel discussion.
+Check out our recent Rage Against the Data panel discussion.